Ebola death toll tops 5,000; Mali quarantines 90

 The WHO said there were now four confirmed and probable Ebola deaths in Mali, adding that one was a friend who had visited the imam in the hospital.
 The group did not immediately give details on the fourth case.

-A doctor at the Pasteur Clinic, one of Bamako's leading medical centres and the default clinic for expatriates, was also suspected of having Ebola and was being monitored.
+A doctor at the Pasteur Clinic, one of Bamako's leading medical centers and the default clinic for expatriates, was also suspected of having Ebola and was being monitored.

-The U.N. peacekeepers, who were at the clinic for injuries sustained while serving in Mali's turbulent north, were quarantined as a precaution, the U.N. mission said, without specifying their nationalities.
+The U.N. peackeepers, who were at the clinic for injuries sustained while serving in Mali's turbulent north, were quarantined as a precaution, the U.N. mission said, without specifying their nationalities.

 The government said the nurse was confirmed with Ebola on Tuesday and died later that evening.
 All necessary steps to identify people who had contact with the nurse were taken, it said.